Trump Interior pick to clarify stance on federal land development

 As a first-term congressman, Zinke pushed to end the coal moratorium, saying it had resulted in closed mines and job cuts, and introduced a bill expanding tax credits for coal-burning power plants that bury carbon dioxide emissions underground.
 He has also supported the Crow Indians in his state, who want to mine and export coal through terminals in the Pacific Northwest.

-Lawmakers are also expected to seek clarity on Zinke’s commitment to keeping public lands in federal control, after he voted with fellow Republicans on the first day of the new session on a provision tucked into a broader rules package that could make it easier to transfer federal lands to states.
+Lawmakers were also expected to seek clarity on Zinke’s commitment to keeping public lands in federal control, after he voted with fellow Republicans on the first day of the new session of Congress on a provision tucked into a broader rules package that could make it easier to transfer federal lands to states.